Veritas1000/forgesteel-warehouse/README.md

 - Reload Forge Steel in your browser
 - Import everything you exported above back into Forge Steel.
 - That data is now stored in your local warehouse!

+### Additional users

+Running the self-hosted warehouse assumes a single, default user that is created on first start.
+If you want to have different users

 ## Development